mkunimoto/Transit-Search-and-Vetting/README.md

 If you use the following codes, please cite the following:

 Kunimoto, M., Matthews, J., and Ngo, H. 2020, Searching the Entirety of Kepler Data.
-I. 17 New Planet Candidates Including 1 Habitable Zone World, submitted to AAS journals.
+I. 17 New Planet Candidates Including 1 Habitable Zone World, AJ, 159, 124

 ## Codes Provided